 Other ways to make a complaint

 Additional countries can now call us for free from Australia, Canada, United States of America, China, Hong Kong Special Administrative Region, South Korea and United Kingdom:

 PO Box 2198

-You may ask the Office of Ombudsman New Zealand to review decisions made by us at any time.
+We may advise you to contact the Office of the Ombudsman.
 The Ombudsman usually expects you to have first tried to resolve the issue with us using our complaints processes.